Dichomeris oenombra

 Dichomeris oenombra is a moth in the family Gelechiidae.
 It was described by Edward Meyrick in 1914.
 It is found in Malawi and South Africa.

+Description

 The wingspan is about 20 mm.
 The forewings are brown, sprinkled with dark purplish posteriorly, paler and ochreous tinged on the costa towards the middle and with a dark fuscous mark along the costa at the base.
-The stigmata is cloudy, dark fuscous, the plical rather obliquely before the first discal, and with an additional spot midway between the first discal and the base.
+The stigmata is cloudy, dark fuscous, the plical is rather obliquely before the first discal, and with an additional spot midway between the first discal and the base.
 A cloudy dark grey streak is found along the termen, which is widest at the apex.
 There are also some ill-defined dark fuscous dots around the posterior part of the costa and termen.
 The hindwings are grey.